noisepy/NoisePy/tutorials/cloud/aws.md

 --end=2022-02-03
 ```

-## Cross-correlation - Batch Deployment

-This is a toy problem that uses a small set of stations, reads from a cloud store, and output data in zarr.

-In terminal, type the following command.

-## Stacking
+#### 2. Stacking

-This toy problem gathers the all the ross correlations calculated and stack them into a Zarr format on an S3 bucket.
+This toy problem gathers the all the cross correlations calculated and stack them into a Zarr format on an S3 bucket.

 ```
 noisepy stack \